cubee-cb/ncr-pakify/README.md

 - `elenn` - Playing as Elenn.

 The lack of Easy Mode here is simply due to enemies having a property on them already to remove them if easy is enabled.
 Might add it if I feel like it later, or if people actually want proper easy alternates.
 BUT!
 This way you CAN combine Easy Mode with other alternates!
 How rare!

-## Dependencies
-- `json5` so json comments don't break it, otherwise should work fine if you make it `import json` instead as long as you remove any comments.